pawsnewengland/paws-hugo/content/volunteer-info.md

 ## People often think these are reasons that prevent them from being able to volunteer - but we disagree!

-## Read about our incredible crew of volunteers, the diverse ways they help us carry out our mission - see that they are just like you!
+## Read about our incredible crew of volunteers, the diverse ways they help us carry out our mission - and see that they are just like you!

 ## Everyone has something to give, what are you waiting for?

 # ![](/img/articles/divider.svg)